Route to Our Origins

 We offer cultural tours & online study programs for anyone interested in learning about the indigenous traditions and cultures Ghana's Savanna Region.

-We invite the Diaspora to return to home and freedom…through learning about their cultural origins and the rich philosophies and resources that are still alive in indigenous Africa.
+2019 was the Year of Return in Ghana, and many visited the southern coastal areas, especially Cape Coast.
+We invite the Diaspora to return to home and freedom…and learn about our cultural origins and the rich philosophies and resources that still live in indigenous Africa.

 Design your stay!